tomrannosaurus/vasc/README.md

 else:
     z = Lambda(sampling, output_shape=(self.latent,))([z_mean])
 ```
 The code above handles the sampling process.
 If the `var` parameter is True, another fully-connected layer is used to output the log-variances of the Gaussian, which are then passed through a softplus activation to ensure they are positive (since variances must be non-negative).
 The sampling function is then called with both $$ \mu $$ and $$ \Sigma $$.
-(If 'var' is False, the sampling function is called with only $$ \mu $$, and a fixed unit variance is used.)
+(If `var` is False, the sampling function is called with only $$ \mu $$, and a fixed unit variance is used.)

 ```python
 def sampling(args):